sudachen/sudachen/README.md

 I have been working in the software development industry for many years and have been involved in projects related to a wide variety of things, such as telecom, device drivers, virtualization, cybersecurity, blockchain, etc. I’m fluent in designing software solutions and writing in several major programming languages.
 My offsec skills and talent to reverse engineering let me understand how any given software works even without documentation.

 It would be strange if I limited myself to programming only.
 I create my own electronics for home automation from scratch.
 I weld metal structures.
 Work with wood.
 Tune (and partially repair) my cars, etc...
+I also love studying people from an anthropological perspective.
+The interaction of people and the evolution of society as a living organism.

 I would like to work on developing cutting-edge interdisciplinary projects at the intersection of service decentralization, consumer robotics and applied artificial intelligence.
 I want to put my passion into creating a world where people don't have to do unloved work to live.
 A world where people can create without worrying about where they will live tomorrow or what to eat.